nick-etuk/workstation1/README.md

 # CLI commands

 - `ws`: Shows the main menu.
-This contains a list of all projects and their activities.
+This contains a list of all projects and activities.
 - `ws <activity>`: Runs the specified activity.
 - `ws <step>`: Runs the specified step.
 - `ws list`: Lists all steps in all projects.
 - `ws add`: Adds a new project to the menu.
+- `ws update`: Updates the step registry with the latest steps from all projects.
+  Run this command after adding new steps or activities.
 - `ws help`: Shows the help menu.